 06 March 2019

-What should entrepreneurs do once they hit it big?
-Sell their business and sit on their riches?
-For Paul Lindley, founder of kids impact brand Ella's Kitchen – that wasn't enough.
-He's started an entrepreneurial competition that, with the assistance of a leading university, will help the winner grow their impact business idea to greatness and, just maybe, change the world for the better...
+What should an entrepreneur do once they've hit it big?
+Sell their business and enjoy their wealth?
+For Paul Lindley, founder of kids impact brand Ella's Kitchen – that wasn't enough...

 “My view is that human beings are unique,” says Paul Lindley.
 The entrepreneur, child welfare campaigner, and founder of kids brand behemoth, Ella’s Kitchen, continues his bright and buzzy delivery as we sit down and begin to chat about his latest project.

 Through his first successful business, Ella’s Kitchen, he’s lobbied the government and has forced them to acknowledge and address the dire state of childhood obesity in the UK.
 Post-Ella’s Kitchen success, however, he’s launched something that’s having a go at changing the way business is done, which if done right, could change both economic and social society for the better.

 From the moment we meet, it’s clear that Lindley is bursting with enthusiasm about just IMAGINE if, the entrepreneurial competition he’s launched with the Berkshire based red-brick giant, the University of Reading.
 Founded in line with the UN’s sustainable development goals ” to achieve a better and more sustainable future for all”, the mission is ambitious.

 “A global top 200 university such as Reading can provide the tried-and-tested knowledge about how an impact product or service works,” says Lindley.
 “Furthermore, it can convince investors of its viability and could mean the difference between securing that crucial cash injection or failing to,” he adds.